Davidevlops/JS-DSA/Big-O-notation.md

 // result: [ 11, 12, 22, 25, 64 ]
 ```

 - **O(n^3) Cubic complexity:** Cubic complexity, denoted as **O(n^3)**, is a measure of algorithmic efficiency where the execution time and space of an algorithm grows cubically with the size of the input data.
 In simpler terms, as the input size increases, the time and space required to complete the algorithm increases proportionally to the cube of the input size.
-An example illustrating cubic time complexity is provided below..
+An example illustrating cubic time complexity is provided below.

 ```js
 // Function to calculate the sum of all elements in a 3D matrix